NTU-DSAI/DSAI-Projects/README.md

 ## Contributing

 This repository is actively seeking projects from students.
+Please read this document carefully before contributing.

 ### Repository Structure